dsl-unibe-ch/vibe-documentation/docs/examples/examples_deconvolution_huygens.md

 ## 3D visualization
 We can explore further the resulting image via 3D visualization.
 In the main window, select the two images and click on the tab "Visualization".
-Go to "Visualization 3D" and select "Twint MIP".
+Go to "Visualization 3D" and select "Twin MIP".
 This will display the [maximum intensity projection](https://svi.nl/MaxIntensityProjection) (MIP) of the two images in a new window.
 Sync the vies and readjust contrast or any other parameter to inspect in detail your image.

 ![32_visualization](../assets/images/huygens_3d_visulization.png)